 Oberhasli: If ever there were a goat beauty pageant, these gregarious, russet-to-bay animals with their black dorsal stripes, legs, and muzzles (a pattern known as “chamoisee”) would kill it.
 Oberhasli’s are growing in popularity here, but they originated in the Swiss Alps, where they’re widely used because of their high yield and butterfat content.

-Nigerian Dwarf: Despite their name, which sounds like something from a kinky Craigslist ad, these are miniature goats of West African origin.
+Nigerian Dwarf: These miniature goats of West African origin.
 While some cheesemakers such as Oregon’s Pholia Farm use Nigerians for their production, the breed is really making its mark on the urban goat husbandry market.
 Most cities require backyard goats to be crossed with Nigerians or Pygmy goats, to keep them at a manageable size.
 Despite their small stature, Nigerian’s produce a high volume of milk, making them ideal for caprine-loving urbanites.